 These paleo banana pancakes turned out sweet, thick, fluffy, and delicious.
 They’re gluten free, dairy free, and perfect for breakfast or brunch served with maple syrup.
-Or add a handful of fresh berries, a drizzle of almond butter, or some paleo chocolate chips.
+Or add a handful of fresh berries, a drizzle of almond butter, or some dark chocolate chips to these paleo pancakes.

 These pancakes call for two large bananas.
 If the bananas you have are quite small, you can use 2 1/2 or even 3 bananas.
 I chose bananas that were ripe but not overly ripe, because I didn’t want the pancakes to be too sweet.
 If you prefer your pancakes on the sweeter side, choose bananas that are riper with plenty of brown spots.